brennoEudes/extended-project-client/README.md

 ## Links

-To see the details of planning and the server and client wireframe: https://miro.com/app/board/uXjVMb_UTgw=/?share_link_id=53733068817
+To see the details of planning, the server's and the client's wireframe: https://miro.com/app/board/uXjVMb_UTgw=/?share_link_id=53733068817

 See the completed project here: https://project-extended-library.netlify.app/login